garciamilord/garciamilord/README.md

 ### Hello there, I'm Garcia Milord 👋

-#### Software Engineer
+#### Full-Stack Software Engineer

-I'm a **Software Engineer** with a passion for building robust, cloud-based solutions.
-Ex-Oracle, I work on scalable financial integrations, where my goal is to simplify complex workflows through clean, reliable engineering.
-My journey has given me solid experience in ERP integrations, API development, and creating resilient systems.
+I'm a **Full-Stack Software Engineer** with experience building scalable applications, APIs, and business integrations.
+I currently work with **TypeScript, Next.js, React, Node.js, and Express**, supported by a strong back-end background in **Java and Python**.

+Previously at Oracle, I helped develop and maintain financial and ERP integrations, automated workflows, and reliable back-end services.
+I enjoy simplifying complex business requirements through clean, maintainable engineering.

 ---

-### 💡 My Drive
+### 💡 What Drives Me

-I'm driven by a curiosity for how systems work and a passion for creating impactful solutions.
-I'm especially interested in these areas:
+I'm curious about how systems work and enjoy building practical solutions that solve real business problems.
+My primary interests include:

+* **Full-Stack Development:** Building responsive user experiences and reliable back-end services.
+* **API and Integration Development:** Connecting applications, platforms, and business systems.
-* **Cloud & DevOps:** Building resilient systems using cloud-native services and modern DevOps principles.
+* **Cloud and DevOps:** Improving deployments, automation, scalability, and system reliability.
-* **FinTech:** Exploring the world of financial technology and high-scale infrastructure.
-* **Problem-Solving:** Designing APIs and integrations that directly address real-world business challenges.
+* **AI-Assisted Engineering:** Using modern AI tools to improve development workflows and productivity.

 I believe in **lifelong learning** and am always exploring new frameworks and technologies to build better, more meaningful solutions.